EthanSousaProjects/Personal_Server_Setup/README.md

 ## File setup

 The first stage to getting this docker container installed it to setup the config files and database discussed in [their installation instructions](https://filebrowser.org/installation).
-My first step is setting up a folder in the `local only content folder` space.
+My first step is setting up a folder in the `local only content folder` space on the SSD.
 I will call it `File_Browser` for future reference.
 My initial file setup is the image bellow:

-or the Heimdall image, we need a folder for all of the config files of the container.
-I will create one on the SSD in the local only content folder so that it has fast access to those files.
-I will name it `Heimdall` for future reference.
-My folder setup is the image bellow:

 ![](Docker_Containers/File_Browser/Config_Folder_Creation.png)